 This doesn’t mean you can’t check in early, it just means you aren’t guaranteed to have a room ready.
-You are welcome to check in early, get your Magic Bands set up and explore the area while leaving your excess luggage at Bell Services.
+On your Disney arrival day, you are welcome to check in early, get your Magic Bands set up and explore the area while leaving your excess luggage at Bell Services.

 Do I need to go to my hotel first thing on my arrival day?

 This largely depends on your mode of transportation.
 The Magical Express will only drop you off at your hotel.
-This also gives you a chance to drop off your carry on luggage and prepare for whatever activities you had planned for the rest of the day.
+This also gives you a chance to drop off your carry-on luggage and prepare for whatever activities you had planned for the rest of arrival day.

 If, on the other hand, you are self-driving to Disney or renting a car from the airport, you are welcome to head straight to the parks.
 All Disney properties allow you to check in online and they will email your room number.
 Your Magic Bands are already set up to enter your room and linked to your entrance tickets.